Find out what types of Chinese food are gluten-free, how to order at Chinese restaurants, and what to look for on menus.

 Even if you can get a dish ordered without soy sauce or dark sauces, and you choose all the right ingredients, cross contamination will likely still happen.

-For a dish to be completely gluten-free, you’re going to need a dedicated wok and cooking utensils that haven’t come in contact with other gluten-containing ingredients.
 At home, this isn’t a big deal, but when you’re at a restaurant, it can be pretty tricky to convince a cook who isn’t used to cooking this way to make an exception just for you.

-You may be lucky and have a restaurant near you that’s very attentive to people with gluten-free needs, and that’s great!
 For the rest of us, be aware that it’s quite likely that you will come into contact with gluten at some point while eating at a Chinese restaurant, unless you eat only plain rice.

 How to talk to a server about your gluten-free needs

 The best way to discuss your gluten-free needs with a waiter or server is to try to speak with someone who speaks your language fluently and understands your requests.
+If they aren’t available, ask what member of the restaurant staff might help you get your questions answered.

-When you’re sure you can communicate effectively, explain that you need to find gluten-free options and ask for a gluten-free menu.
 If there isn’t one available, you may want to ask them to point out on the menu which dishes use rice or rice noodles and no soy or dark colored sauces.

-Another great way to communicate with your server is to bring a gluten-free restaurant card with you.
 I found some great ones from Celiac Travel and they even have an app called Gluten Free Restaurant Cards to help you share your needs in different languages.
 You can show it to them so they can speak with the cooks about your options.

 One other strategy I use is to look at menus online before I head out to a restaurant.
 This feels important to me, so I have time to review what my options are and take my time figuring out if there’s a possibility that I can make it work.

 I know it doesn’t sound very spontaneous, and it’s quite boring to know exactly what you will order before you even step foot in a restaurant, but when you have dietary restrictions, that’s the name of the game.
-Look ahead to be prepared or find another restaurant to go to.

 Gluten-free Chinese food

 While these dishes aren’t always considered gluten-free (it will depend on where you go and what ingredients are used), these are some options that you can review on a menu and determine if they will be gluten-free.
-As always, ask your server for details before ordering.

 Rice and Rice Noodles

-Dishes made with rice (plain white or brown) or rice noodles are generally safe, as rice is naturally gluten-free.
 Chow fun (wide noodles) and mei fun (thin noodles) are both great options.
 Assuming the dish doesn’t contain any dark sauces or soy sauce, rice and rice noodles are safe.

 Read on: Is Rice Gluten-free?